openmindculture/wp_block_theme_child/README.md

 This is an unfinished stub, based on `wp_cli_docker` (see below).
 Ideas and learning takeaways from other (open source) projects should be ported back to and collected in this repository.

+## White Label / Template

+To use this repository as a template for a new WordPress theme, fork it on GitHub or set it as a remote upstream of an existing project.
+Modify the `twentytwentyfive-child` theme according to your (customers') requirements.

+You can change the display name and screenshot to make the theme appear as an individual customer theme, while the technical name (textdomain) stays twentytwentyfive-child making it a child theme of the official WordPress theme Twenty Twenty-Five.

+Effectively, you will have two upstreams providing you with updates: twentytwentyfive (at run time via WordPress updates) and this template respository, `wp_block_theme_child`, only when you chose to check and pull updates into your forked/downstream version.

+Adhere to WordPress best practices, apply minimal changes and prefer content and configuration over modification to avoid conflicting side effects of any future update!

 ## Usage

 ### Initial Setup